Safety In Sport

 Football has come a long way from the days of the heavy, wet leather balls that Astle and his peers spent a career heading.
 We no longer see heads wrapped in blood-soaked bandages, or smelling salts used on players.
 And the sight of underqualified medical staff prescribing a splash of the ‘magic sponge’ and a blast of Deep-Heat to all injuries - before telling a player to ‘run it off’ – is also thankfully confined to history.

-Huge advances in pitch-side medical provision have been made.
+Considerable advances in pitch-side medical provision have been made.
 And there is a much better understanding of the treatment of head injuries, in particular.
-Largely down to the great work of the Astle family and the setting up of the Jeff Astle Trust.
+Mainly down to the great work of the Astle family and the setting up of the Jeff Astle Trust.

 The FA have also worked hard lobbying football’s governing bodies UEFA and FIFA on the subject.